jamaljs/jamaljs/README.md

 > Jamal (Arabic: جمال‎ Jamāl/Ǧamāl ) is an Arabic masculine given name, meaning "beauty".
 The use of this name is widespread across the Muslim world.
 In Egypt the name is pronounced [ɡæˈmæːl] and so is normally spelled Gamal .
 Tunisians may spell it Jamel.
 [Source](https://en.wikipedia.org/wiki/Jamal)

+JaMaL stands for JML which is javascript markup language. "a"'s are just filling.
 ## Table Of Contents
 * [Philosophy](#philosophy)
   * [Why "JaMaL"?](#why-jamal)